 Tourist Gaze 3.0 : The ASEAN Gateway

-On 28 June 2019, ASEAN Tourism Forum was held at Taylor's University, Malaysia - Themed Tourist Gaze 3.0: The ASEAN Gateway, this forum emphasized on actual travel-related issues pinpointing them with relevant examples from the contemporary societies and emerging trends of the production and consumption of tourist places.
+On 28 June 2019, ATRA Tourism Forum was held at Taylor's University, Malaysia - Themed Tourist Gaze 3.0: The ASEAN Gateway, this forum emphasized on actual travel-related issues pinpointing them with relevant examples from the contemporary societies and emerging trends of the production and consumption of tourist places.
 In a simplified definition, tourist gaze 3.0 emphasizes the contemporary tourists’ real perception and expectation from the tourism industry.
 The scholars of tourism gaze studies raised the issue of heavy dominance of tourists’ gaze studies from western paradigm and demography, leaving significant study gap from the east.

 Theme of Panel Session 1